 Magnificent Bastard: Mephiles.
 He repeatedly screws over the protagonists by manipulating them against each other, knows his limits (as seen when he repeatedly flees from Shadow and Omega), and has backup plans for when his original plan to have Silver kill Sonic fails.
 All while being an entertaining Large Ham with arguably the only voice actor who seems to be putting effort into his performance.

-Mis-blamed: Several Sonic 2006 defenders insist that pokecapn's Let's Play is partly to blame for the expansion of this game's bad reputation.
+Several Sonic 2006 defenders insist that pokecapn's Let's Play is partly to blame for the expansion of this game's bad reputation.
 First and foremost, Something Awful's forum rules on Let's Plays dictated at the time that anybody who wanted to LP a game had to wait six months after its release.
 The reality is that the game had been out for well over a year before pokecapn played it, and in that time it had sold over a million copies and earned a highly negative critical and fan reception on its own.
-In fact, it was the game's negative reception that motivated pokecapn to play it in the first place, the opening post of the LP explaining that pokecapn started the LP because he had heard the exact same complaints about every other 3D Sonic game before and figured it couldn't have been that bad.
+In fact, it was the game's negative reception that motivated pokecapn to play it in the first place, the opening post of the LP explaining that pokecapn started the LP because he had heard the exact same complaints about every other 3D Sonic game before and figured it probably wasn't that bad this time, either.

-Maddie Blaustein was frequently criticised for her stiff and nasally take on E-123 Omega, which was a far cry from the intimidating deep voice John St Jon gave him.
-During an interview on Serebii forums, she stated the different take on Omega was according to SEGA's voice direction explanation* She even noted she had problems keeping to their wanted depiction because it too emotionless., with her second take on Omega in Mario & Sonic at the Olympic Games series sounding much more like the original.
+Maddie Blaustein was frequently criticised for her stiff and nasally take on E-123 Omega, which was a far cry from the intimidating deep voice Jon St. John gave him.
+During an interview on Serebii forums, she stated the different take on Omega was according to SEGA's voice direction explanation* She even noted she had problems keeping to their wanted depiction because it was too emotionless, with her second take on Omega in Mario & Sonic at the Olympic Games series sounding much more like the original.